nibbles83/metrix_mn_install/README.md

 ### Setup the masternode
 ==========================

+If you haven't already, create an account with a VPS provider and create your first VPS system.
+Ensure that its size meets the minimum requirements, also ensure that you open port 22 and 33820 through the VPS provider firewall.
+Your VPS provider will provide documatation on these steps for their environment.
+Make a note of the Public IP addresses that you are allocated, you will need these later.

 Generate your Masternode Private Key

 In your wallet, open Tools -> Debug console and run the following command to get your masternode key: